EB-5 VISA PROCESS

 As an investor, there are two goals with the EB-5 Program: obtaining permanent residency (Green Card) and receiving a full return of the principal investment.
 Conducting due diligence on the Regional Center and project is one of the most important components in the EB-5 process.
 Investors should review and understand all the offering documents prior to investing in a project.
 A few examples of typical EB-5 projects include commercial real estate developments, such as hotels, multifamily developments, and mixed-use projects.

-Investment Amounts and TEA
+Investment Amounts and TEAs

 All EB-5 visa applicants are required to either invest $1,050,000 or $800,000 into an EB-5 project.
 If the project is located within a Targeted Employment Area (TEA), the required investment threshold is decreased to $800,000.
 TEA designations apply to areas of high unemployment or rural locations.
 To qualify for the high unemployment TEA, the project must be in a census tract – or any “contiguous” census tracts that “touch” the project’s tract – where the average unemployment rate for the tracts is 150% of the national average.
 Rural TEAs are any areas outside a Metropolitan Statistical Area that has a population of fewer than 20,000 inhabitants.
 The Department of Homeland Security is the sole authority to designate TEAs.